 follows the procedures above for determining the amount that can be paid to the institution.
 This is the amount that VR can pay of the cost of an out-of-state institution.

+Customers that are SSI/SSDI recipients are exempt from limitations and required participation in the cost of training services.
+Refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

 For approval requirements see C-411-2: Content of a IPE for Training at a Proprietary Institution and D-206-3: Out-of-State Purchases.

 …